 - Controlled Oral Word Association Test (COWAT) (5);

-ASPREE developed case report forms to capture demographics, lifestyle information, physical examination results, concomitant medication use, clinical events, and study medication compliance.
+ASPREE developed CRFs to capture demographics, lifestyle information, physical examination results, concomitant medication (ConMed) use, clinical events, and study medication compliance.

 In-Field Data Collection

-In-field data collection was conducted by staff during face-to-face assessments with participants.
+During the ASPREE Clinical Trial, Bridge period and ASPREE-XT, in-field data collection was conducted by trained staff during in-person assessments with participants.
 Data collection was driven by national standard operating procedures (SOPs) for visit conduct and individual test administration.
-To ensure that SOPs were understood and implemented correctly, new staff underwent an intensive three to five day training course when they first commenced at ASPREE.
+To ensure that SOPs were understood and implemented correctly, new staff underwent an intensive three to five-day training course when they first commenced at ASPREE.
 Prior to this training week, staff were asked to view the online training videos and read all relevant visit conduct and test administration SOPs.

-During training, staff were informed of the principles underpinning good clinical practice, the ethical considerations of undertaking research involving human subjects, and guidance on how to collect informed consent.
-All visit-related questionnaires and data collection forms, and in particular, the cognitive assessments, were reviewed in detail and then rigorously practiced to allow for immediate feedback.
-At day three in the training schedule, staff were subjected to an assessment for cognitive test administration by the ASPREE nominated Neurologist, with staff requiring a pass to conduct these cognitive tests independently.
-Staff then observed the conduct of ASPREE visits, for a period of three to four weeks, including conducting small portions of the visit themselves.
+During training, staff were informed of the principles underpinning Good Clinical Practice (GCP), the ethical considerations of undertaking research involving human subjects, and guidance on how to collect informed consent.
+All visit-related questionnaires and data collection forms, and in particular the cognitive assessments, were reviewed in detail and rigorously practiced to allow for immediate feedback.
+During the training schedule, staff were assessed by the ASPREE nominated neurologist on cognitive test administration, and required a pass to independently conduct the cognitive tests.
+Staff then observed the conduct of ASPREE visits, for a period of three to four weeks, including conducting small portions of the visit themselves, under the guidance of an experienced staff member.

-When deemed ready, ASPREE trainers formally accredited the staff member for independent visit conduct activity by assessing their competency to accurately collect all relevant data in compliance to visit conduct SOPs and good clinical practice.
+ASPREE trainers formally accredited successful staff members for independent visit conduct by assessing their competency to accurately collect all relevant data, and successfully enter it into the AWARD-Data system, in compliance with visit conduct SOPs and GCP.

 Conduct of In-Field Data Collection

-In-field data collection, occurred via participant visits with ASPREE staff.
+In-field data collection occurred at participant visits with ASPREE staff.
 These visits were booked at the participant’s local GP practice, a community venue, a clinical trial study site or at their home.
 To conduct a study visit, the following equipment and documentation was required:

-- A print out of the Annual Visit Summary Report (AVSR)
+- A printout of the Annual Visit Summary Report (AVSR) (re-named as the Annual Visit Summary Checklist (AVSC) during ASPREE-XT)

-- Annual study medication from the ASPREE Study Medication Cabinet
+- Annual study medication from the ASPREE study medication cabinet (during the ASPREE Clinical Trial only)

-- A working BP monitor (and spare batteries) and both medium and large BP cuffs;
+- A working blood pressure (BP) monitor (and spare batteries) and both medium and large BP cuffs

 - Hand grip dynamometer

-The Annual Visit Summary Report (AVSR) was a summary of relevant information previously entered into AWARD-Data.
-This report was available for download via AWARD-Data and designed to negate the need to bring the primary participant files to a study visit.
-Staff recorded relevant information about family medical history, clinical events, concomitant medication use and study medication use on the AVSR and then transcribed the information into AWARD-Data at the time of data entry.
+The AVSR/AVSC was a summary of relevant information previously entered into AWARD-Data.
+The report was available for download via AWARD-Data and provided participant-specific information without the need to bring primary participant files to the study visit.
+Staff recorded relevant information about family medical history, clinical events, ConMed use and study medication use on the AVSR/AVSC and then transcribed the information into AWARD-Data at the time of data entry.

 Potential Errors During In-Field Data Collection

 While equipment was serviced regularly, occasionally a device malfunction prevented collection of data at a given visit.
-Where device error is the reason for missing data a commentary code of 4 was applied (see Quality Control within the section About the Data Set).
+Where device error was the reason for missing data, a commentary code of 4 was applied (see Quality Control within the section About the Data Set).

 If an annual visit was missed for any reason (e.g. the participant was away for an extended period of time) data collection linked with the missed visit was conducted at the next annual visit.
-For example, if the missed visit was a Year 2 annual visit, at the Year 3 visit the grip strength and gait speed tests would be administered and data collected.
+For example, if the missed visit was a Year 2 annual visit, grip strength and gait speed tests would be administered at the Year 3 visit.
 In this situation, the date of the Year 2 annual visit is the same as the Year 3 annual visit date.
 Data that is collected at each annual visit and hence cannot be ‘caught up’ is left blank for the missed annual visits (i.e. Year 2 annual visit in this example).
 Where data is missing due to the conduct of a visit at the same time as another visit a commentary code of 12 was applied.

 Collection of Clinical Events